hapax/hapax.github.io/assets/napkin-hacks-appendix.md

 cross-section and height-dependent density $n(h)$) but rather, the approximate height over which the pollen or resin balls are concentrated.
 Above $h = \ell$, they drop off exponentially!
-We could say "well, $\ell$ is a good guess" and leave it at that, but given that this is a technical appendix, we may as well work a bit harder and see that the correct answer comes from *dynamic equilibrium*: the balancing act between resin balls falling under gravity, and randomly walking upwards.
+We could say "well, $\ell$ is a good guess" and leave it at that.
+But given that this is a technical appendix, we may as well work a bit harder.
+The correct answer comes not from equilibrium for an individual grain, but from *dynamic equilibrium*: the balancing act between resin balls falling under gravity, and randomly walking upwards.

 Consider a thin slice of the fluid at height $h$, with density $n$,